AckeeCZ/Ethereum-iOS-Dev-Kit/ContractCodegen/README.md

 # ContractCodegen

 ## Installation
-1. Install zip file from the latest release (for development just git clone)
-2. cd into ContractCodegen
-3. make install
-5. Run `contractgen HelloContract path_to_abi/abi.json -x path_to_xcodeproj/project.xcodeproj -o output_path`

-## Installation

-There are multiple possibilities to install SwiftGen on your machine or in your project, depending on your preferences and needs:
+There are multiple possibilities to install ContractCodegen on your machine or in your project, depending on your preferences and needs:

 <details>
 <summary><strong>Download the ZIP</strong> for the latest release</summary>